ArjunPatel32/MMR_ML_Trading/README.md

 - Train a model on features to predict that label.
 - At run‐time, pick the signals from the approach the model favors.
 - Apply stop-loss risk management to the signals
-- Compare to buying and holding the S&P 500.
+- Compare to holding the S&P 500 and holding an equal portfolio across all tickers.